jenspapenhagen/miniORM/README.md

 # miniORM
-a non overkill ORM for PHP
+a non overkill ORM for smal/fast PHP Projects